lduran2/cis106-python-projects/README.md

 * calculating a running total of the bugs collected during a 5 day period.

-# project4-sales-tax-ii
+## project4-sales-tax-ii
 A project demonstrating modularization by refactoring `../project1-sales-tax`.

-# project5-line-numbers
+## project5-line-numbers
 A project demonstrating text file input and exceptions, by numbering the lines in a given text file.

-# project6-total-sales
+## project6-total-sales
 A project demonstrating lists by asking for the sales for each day of the week, storing them in a list, and calculating the total.

-# project7-initials
+## project7-initials
 A project demonstrating looping through a string, comparing characters and string concatenation by accepting a name and returning the first, (middle), and last initials.

-# project8-course-information
+## project8-course-information
 Menu that accepts a course by course number and displays the information about the course using various functions of a dictionary, `len()`, `keys()`, keying.

+## project9-pet-class
+A program that demonstrates classes and objects by instantiating and mutating an object, then accessing its properties.